h0lycrap/cs7641-group7/README.md

 There are several things that can be noted about the training data:
 1. Most of the data is not clearly separated in easily identifiable clusters.
 Therefore, cluster assignments cannot be made through visual inspection.
 2. There is one identifiable pattern in the data: several airfoils have a lift coefficient (Cl) of zero.
 These airfoils are symmetric.
 The data was captured at an angle of attack of zero, and in this case, the Cl for symmetric airfoils is also zero.
 3. We do not have access to any ground truth data that clearly associates each airfoil with a particular cluster or class.
 Typically, different clustering algorithms would be compared based on their performance with respect to some ground truth, but since it is not available, it is not easy to compare clustering techniques directly.
-Therefore, we have separately evaluated each technique used and contrasted the results rather than evaluating their relative performance.
+Therefore, we have separately evaluated each technique used and contrasted the results, rather than evaluating their performance relative to each other.

-GMM models were trained on the data with a varying number of clusters/components.
+First, GMM models were trained on the data with a varying number of clusters/components.
 A visualization of the result using six clusters is shown below.

 ![GMM with six clusters](Images/gmm_six_clusters.png?raw=true)